Hiking & Biking

 Montverde Greenway Trail

 The Montverde Greenway trail was built in 2004 by the Town of Montverde with the help of the Green Mountain Scenic Byway Committee and a Recreational Trails grant from the Office of Greenways and Trails.
 It is a paved bicycle and pedestrian trail that is a little over a half mile and was built on part of the old Tavares and Gulf Railroad track line.
-In the future the Town of Montverde plans to connect to a larger trail network.
+The trail was extended several years later and connects to Truskett Park on the bank of Lake Apopka.
+Addition of other segments expanding the trail north and west along CR 455 are envisioned.

 Oakland Nature Preserve

-The Oakland Nature Preserves vision is to, “promote understanding of the fragile balances among land, water, mankind, and the environment by EDUCATING present and future generations about the natural systems of the Lake Apopka Basin and by RESTORING and CONSERVING the lands within the Preserve.”
-Its 128 acres consists of 90 acres of undisturbed forest wetlands while 38 acres are being restored to a longleaf pine-turkey oak plant community.
-The Oakland Nature Preserve is managed and restored by volunteers.
-It’s the perfect setting to view the flora and fauna of this region.
+The Oakland Nature Preserve’s vision is to, “promote understanding of the fragile balances among land, water, mankind, and the environment by EDUCATING present and future generations about the natural systems of the Lake Apopka Basin and by RESTORING and CONSERVING the lands within the Preserve.”
+The Preserve encompasses approximately 150 acres of land – 48 acres of uplands and 100+ acres of forested wetlands – and includes a boardwalk to Lake Apopka with a classroom-sized pavilion on the lakefront, and a pavilion on the West Orange Trail.

 Oakland Nature Preserve